sskyNS/DBIPatcher/README.md

 # DBI Translation

-This repository contains second iteration of an English translation for the DBI homebrew application (version 814-845) for Nintendo Switch.
+This repository contains second iteration of all language translation for the DBI homebrew application (version 814-845) for Nintendo Switch.

 After initial release Duckbill got rid of translation payload and instead opted for compile time string obfuscation,